The powers that be are waging a war on your wealth.

 It’s something like this scene from “The Sting” when Mr. Lonegan stacks the deck and buys back in to put Mr. Shaw all in…

 …except it’s worse, because it’s your government doing it to you.
-And of course, the fact that he stacks the deck before doing so makes it an even better analogy for what happens to our money real life.
+And of course, the fact that Lonegan stacks the deck before doing so makes it an even better analogy for what happens to our money in real life.

 No matter what they do to the money supply, few stacks grow more quickly than those of the system’s chosen few.

 We plebes just let it ride, trusting our politicians.
-Meanwhile, half of them have no idea how this stuff works—and the other half are in on the take.
+Meanwhile, 90% of them have no idea how this stuff works—and the other 10% are in on the take.

 So tell me, what do the gangsters do when they’re conned out of their money in cards?

-Or if you’re not a fan of gangsters, how about the founding fathers?
+Or if you’re not a fan of gangsters, how about America’s founders?

 Taxes – The House Gets 35%